Toronto School of Theology: Basic degrees

-Graduate Degrees
+Graduate degrees

-The Toronto School of Theology (TST) has the largest graduate program in theology in Canada.
+The Toronto School of Theology has the largest graduate program in theology in Canada.
 TST offers two advanced master's degrees, the Master of Theology (ThM) and the Master of Arts in Theology (MA).
 Both degrees are granted conjointly by the University of Toronto and the TST member school in which the student is registered.
 TST's doctoral program leads towards the Doctor of Philosophy in Theological Studies (PhD), granted conjointly by the University of Toronto and the TST member school in which the student is registered.
 The Doctor of Ministry (DMin) program is a professional doctoral degree granted conjointly by the University of Toronto and the TST member school in which the student is registered.

 The following graduate degrees are awarded conjointly by a TST member college and the University of Toronto: